buvis/docs/src/namespaces/smarthome.md

 - `<room> Light` for the main light in the room: Bedroom Light
 - `<zone or location> <device type>` for other lights: TV Area Lamp, Couch Strip, Island Center Light, Living Room Dimmer

+## Home Assistant

+### Homematic IP

+- callback IP must be set to the Home Assistant server External IP assigned by cillium
+- callback port must be set to 5683 (coiot)